shivshank/mini_gl_fb/README.md

 ");
 ```

-# Get full access to glutin for custom event handling
+# Get full access to glutin/winit for custom event handling

 You can also "breakout" and get access to the underlying glutin window while still having easy
 setup: